To begin with, let’s mention that new televisions come with different types of TV cables, connectors, and ports.

-The main function of USB cables is to transfer audio, video, data and even charging components.
+The primary function of USB cables is to transfer audio, video, data, and even charging components.

 Commonly composite video cables transmit analog video in standard definition (SD).
-Commonly referred to as analog HD.
+Often referred to as analog HD.

 As far as RCA audio cables transmit analog audio signals mostly with the stereo format.

 Remember, auxiliary cables transmit analog audio signals using a 3.5 mm connector.

 Uniquely made, One Connect cables transmit audio, video, and infrared signals through a single fiber optic cable.

 Also, the Samsung One Connect Box is a media receiver with a built-in TV tuner.